 All countries in the UK are subject to different levels of restrictions which have changed many times since March 2020.
 The authorities have given these restrictions a lot of names, including 'firebreak', 'circuit breaker' and 'lockdown'.
 They all mean that you have to limit what you do according to the regulations and guidelines in force where you live, with the intention of reducing the spread of the infection.

 And always ask your university, college or school, students' union and other students if you need help or are anxious about what any of these rules mean for you.
-For other sources of help, see General support for international students.
+For other sources of help, see Information and support for international students.

 Returning to the UK on existing immigration permission

-You should be able to enter the UK with your existing immigration permission when travel is possible.
+You can enter the UK with your existing immigration permission when travel is possible.
 This principle applies to Students, as well as to dependants and others.
 If you are a dependant, the student in your family must still have valid student permission, whether they are inside or outside the UK.

 Returning to the UK if your existing immigration permission has expired